Grief and GrievingSkip to the navigation

 - Have a history of depression or anxiety.

 Adjusting to a loss

-Some grief experts consider grieving to be the slow recovery from a crisis of attachment: after losing something or someone to whom you are deeply attached, your sense of self and security is disrupted.
-So as you adjust to a major loss, your goal is to develop or strengthen connections with other people, places, or activities.
+With loss, your sense of self and security is disrupted.
+It may help to develop or strengthen connections with other people, places, or activities.
 These new parts of your life are not meant to replace what you have lost.
-Instead, they serve to support you as you begin to start a new phase of your life.
+Instead, they serve to support you.

 Grief itself is a natural response that doesn't require medical treatment.
 But sometimes people need help getting through the grieving process.

 - Medicine.
 During the initial days of grief, anxiety or sleeplessness can make it difficult to function.
 If you suffer more than a few days of severe agitation, talk to your doctor about whether a short-term prescription sedative medicine can help you.
 (Doctors disagree about the usefulness of medicines for people who are grieving.
 Some doctors believe that giving medicines for anxiety or sleep may interfere with the ability to grieve.)

 - Counseling.
 If you find that obstacles to grieving are making it difficult to function after a loss, talk to a grief counselor, attend a bereavement support group, or both.
 Counseling and support groups can also help you work through unresolved grief from a past loss.

 If you or someone you know exhibits suicidal behavior (such as thinking you cannot stop yourself from harming or killing yourself), call 911 or other emergency services immediately.

 If you find that a major loss has caused complications, such as depression, prolonged anxiety, post-traumatic stress disorder (PTSD), or severe and prolonged grief, see your doctor and a grief counselor for treatment.